 A nurse anesthetist will administer mild sedation to relax you and place eye drops to numb your eyes before the procedure.
 The procedure itself is very comfortable.
 You may experience burning or a foreign body sensation (like an eyelash) during the first 24 hours.

 You shouldn’t lift anything over fifteen pounds in weight for twenty-four hours.
 You should also avoid driving and alcoholic beverages for twenty-four hours.
 We advise you to postpone showering until after you see the doctor the next day.

 The doctor will examine your eyes the next day and let you know when you can drive.

-A new prescription for eyeglasses will be given to you, at your follow-up appointment, about three weeks after surgery.
+A new prescription for glasses will be given to you at a follow-up appointment about three weeks after surgery.

-The operative eye will be fully dilated the day of surgery.
+The operative eye will be fully dilated on the day of surgery.
 Your vision will be blurry for the rest of the day, and the effect of the eye drops will take about twenty-four hours to dissipate.
-Your best course of action is to go home and get plenty of rest.
+The best thing to do is go home and get plenty of rest.

-You need a preoperative physical examination with your primary care physician within thirty days of your surgery.
+Within 30 days of your surgery, you need a preoperative physical examination with your primary care physician.
 We do not require you to stop any medication.